Designing Heaven's Will: The job assignment in the Chinese imperial civil service: Assignment procedures: A theoretical framework

 \begin{defn} A matching $\mu$ \textbf{prioritizes more high-levels} than $\mu'$ if $|\mu|\geq |\mu'|$, $|\mu(J)\cap W^A|\geq |\mu'(J)\cap W^A|$, $|\mu(J^A)|\geq |\mu'(J^A)|$, and $|\mu(J^{AB})|\geq|\mu'(J^{AB})|$.
 A matching $\mu$ \textbf{prioritizes high-levels} if there does not exist another matching $\mu'$ that prioritizes more high-levels than $\mu$. \end{defn}

-In other words, a matching $\mu$ prioritizes more high-levels than another matching $\mu'$ if (i) $\mu$ does not match fewer workers than $\mu'$, (ii) $\mu$ does not match fewer workers from $W^A$ than $\mu'$, (iii) $\mu$ does not match less workers from $W^A$ to jobs in $J^A$ than $\mu'$, and (iv) it does not match less workers from $W^B$ to jobs in $J^{AB}$, except when compensated by an increase in workers from $W^A$ matched to these jobs.
-This definition captures, with relatively simple conditions, the objective of prioritizing the matching of higher-level jobs over lower-level ones, and of higher-level candidates over lower-level ones.
-Given that eligibility constraints are always satisfied, it guarantees the trade-offs that remain between which candidates and jobs to match are resolved toward matching more advanced jobs to more advanced candidates.
+In other words, a matching $\mu$ prioritizes more high-levels than another matching $\mu'$ if (i) $\mu$ does not match fewer workers than $\mu'$, (ii) $\mu$ does not match fewer workers from $W^A$ than $\mu'$, (iii) $\mu$ does not match fewer workers from $W^A$ to jobs in $J^A$ than $\mu'$, and (iv) it does not match fewer workers from $W^B$ to jobs in $J^{AB}$, except when compensated by an increase in workers from $W^A$ matched to these jobs.\footnote{Notice that the interpretations in items (iii) and (iv) are derived from more than one condition in the definition.
+More specifically, (iii) comes from $|\mu(J)\cap W^A|\geq |\mu'(J)\cap W^A|$ in combination with $|\mu(J^A)|\geq |\mu'(J^A)|$, which guarantees that, given that weakly more workers in $W^A$ should be matched to jobs under $\mu$, these should be matched to jobs in $J^A$, as opposed to $J^{AB}$.
+Conditional on that, (iv) draws on $|\mu(J^{AB})|\geq|\mu'(J^{AB})|$ to guarantee that workers in $W^B$ who could be matched to jobs in $J^{AB}$ or $J^B$ are matched to the former under $\mu$.} This definition captures, with relatively simple conditions, the objective of prioritizing the matching of higher-level jobs over lower-level ones, and of higher-level candidates over lower-level ones.\footnote{The definition is also implicitly treating jobs in $J^{AB}$ as ``mid-level'' jobs, which have lower priority than those in $J^{A}$, but higher than jobs in $J^{B}$.} With (i), it avoids considerations that involve not only which types of workers to which jobs, but also trade-offs between the overall number of jobs matched and their characteristics.
+When all eligibility constraints are satisfied, it guarantees the trade-offs that remain between which candidates and jobs to match are resolved toward matching more advanced jobs to more advanced candidates.